Aeonium Schwarzkopf is a succulent plant from the family Crasaulaceae. Thanks to its amazing colour, it is popular in gardens around the world

 Pot plants should be kept in afternoon shade during heatwaves over 40 C (104F).
 Plants in the ground should cope with these temperatures as their root system can stay cool, though sometimes the foliage can suffer burn marks.

 Succulent potting mix should be used in pots. having said that Aeonium Schwarzkopf will also grow in any ordinary potting but may not grow as pretty and big.

 Aeonium Schwarzkopf should be watered regularly, but not allowed to sit in soggy mix for too long.
-Aeonium are unlikely to suffer if in the rain or overwatered as long as the potting mix is well draining.
-In the ground do not plant in flood areas.
+Aeonium are unlikely to suffer if exposed to the rain or overwatered as long as the potting mix is well draining.
+In the ground, do not plant in flood areas.

 Aeonium Schwarzkopf easily propagates by cuttings of offsets and seed.
 Plants in the Aeonium genus do not propagate from leaf.

 Aeonium are also summer dormant and so should not be propagated during this time.
 They grow best autumn to spring and the absolute best time to propagate offsets is early spring.

 The offsets should be big enough so there is a good stalk to cut through.
 To read an in-depth article about offsets propagation, see here.

 Seed propagation can be difficult and unreliable.
 It can take years before a decent size plant is raised from a seed and often seeds do not germinate at all.
 Aeonium Schwarzkopf will readily produce an abundance of offsets and the strike rate is high.
 A novice will not have any trouble propagating this succulent.

 Aeonium Schwarzkopf attracts the usual succulent pests.
 Aphids usually strike at the end of autumn and throughout spring, when new leaves start to emerge, and mealybugs can attack leaves as well as roots